glenndehaan/glenndehaan-website/README.md

 - Run `npm ci` in the root folder
 - Run `npm run build` in the root folder

+## Docker
+- Build from master are build by Docker Hub
+- Builds can be pulled by using this command: `docker pull glenndehaan/glenndehaan-website`

 ## License

 MIT